Steps to identify vaccination eligibility

 - Systematize vaccine screening & appointment booking

-- Use a HIPAA-compliant solution for COVID-19 vaccines
+- Use a HIPAA-friendly solution for COVID-19 vaccines

 People of all ages are anxiously waiting their turn to get one of the COVID-19 vaccines.
 Because of limited availability, the rollout of the vaccine is phased to prioritize injections for the highest risk groups.
 Vaccination eligibility requirements determine when each person can sign up for an appointment.